Chapter 4: Conduct, Ethics and Fraud Training

 - Arrange and attend a one-on-one briefing with CEU.

 4.1.1 The Conduct and Ethics Unit (CEU) provides conduct, ethics and fraud training to APS employees and contractors in Canberra.
-The Conduct, Ethics and Fraud Course is mandatory for all APS employees at induction, before a long-term posting overseas and in any case at least once every three years.
+The Accountable and Ethical Decision Making E- Learning Module is mandatory for all APS employees at induction, before a long-term posting overseas and in any case at least once every three years.
 APS employees can enrol in the course via PeopleSoft ESS.
-Contractors who are issued with a security pass to the R G Casey building should take the course as soon as possible following their initial engagement with the department and at least once every three years.
+Contractors with PeopleSoft access and who are issued with a security pass to the R G Casey building should complete the Accountable and Ethical Decision Making E- Learning Module as soon as possible following their initial engagement with the department and at least once every three years.
 The contract manager should arrange this training.
-Further information about the course and how to enrol can be obtained from CEU or Training Development and Performance Management Section (TDP).
+Further information about the CEU courses available and how to enrol can be obtained from CEU or Training Development and Performance Management Section (TDP).

 4.1.2 CEU also provides one-on-one pre-posting conduct, ethics and fraud briefings for outgoing HOMs/HOPs, DHOMs/DHOPs, SAOs and heads of state/territory offices.
 These briefings are mandatory as part of pre-posting briefings and can be arranged by contacting CEU.